X606/ModBot/README.md

 ModBot
 ===
 A mod loader for Clone Drone in the Danger Zone!
-If you want to help improve the project feel free to submit pull requests.
+If you want to help improve the project, feel free to submit pull requests.

 ## Features:
 * The ability to load in mods during runtime in Clone Drone in the Danger Zone.